derrickmaples/active-directory/README.md

 <p>
-Promote the Server to a Domain Controller
+Promote the Server to a Domain Controller by creating a new forest.
+A forest represents the security boundary that manages users, computers, and other resources.
+For the purposes of this project, set the domain as "www.mydomain.com".
 </p>
 <br />